Studio Florists: Are You Beginning to Slowly Feel the Pain?

 Very little improvement in income.

-When you underprice your work, you don't just lose profit.
-You lose time.
-Every event that doesn't generate adequate profit requires another event to make up the difference.
-Soon you're trapped in a cycle of constantly chasing the next booking.
-The calendar fills up.
-The workload increases.
-The bank account doesn't improve as much as expected.
-This is where burnout begins to take hold.
+When you underprice an event, you don't just lose money—you lose time.
+An event that produces too little profit means you must book another event simply to make up the difference.
+Over time, you're trapped in a cycle of constantly chasing the next booking instead of building a profitable business.

 Ask Yourself These Questions

-Do I know exactly how much profit I earned on my last event?
+Do I know exactly how much profit I earn on each arrangement and each event?

-Do I know what I charged for design labor?
+Do I know how much I charge for design labor on every arrangement?

-Do I know what I am effectively earning per hour?
+Do I know what I'm effectively earning per hour for my design work?

 Can I confidently explain my pricing to a client?